-A common theme emerging from most of the submissions to the Discussion Paper is that there is insufficient information in the market at present to enable participants to make informed and timely decision on consumption, production, transportation, investment and risk management, and that change is required.
-This view can be seen clearly in the following statement from GDF Suez Australian Energy (GDFSAE):408
+A common theme to emerge from submissions to the Discussion Paper is that there is insufficient information in the market at present to enable participants to make informed and timely decisions on consumption, production, transportation, investment and risk management, and that change is required.

-"Presently, information arrangements are fragmented across multiple platforms and are incomplete which creates concerns for market participants, especially those not across the breath of the supply chain, and interested stakeholders.
-The rapid development of liquefied natural gas facilities has also heightened the sense that market information is insufficient or incomplete.

-Information is critical to enable participants to make decisions on how to respond to and manage risk.
-In this regard, as information asymmetries are genuine impediments to fully functioning markets GDFSAE has some support for the view that the market would be better served by more centralised and complete reporting arrangements."
+This view was clearly articulated by GDF Suez Australian Energy (GDFSAE), who suggested that at present "information arrangements are fragmented across multiple platforms and are incomplete which creates concerns for market participants, especially those not across the breadth of the supply chain, and interested stakeholders".
+GDFSAE highlighted that "information is critical to enable participants to make decisions on how to respond to and manage risk", as "information asymmetries are genuine impediments to fully functioning markets".